Proto-Austronesian language: Wolff's reconstruction

 In 2010, John Wolff published his Proto-Austronesian reconstruction in Proto-Austronesian phonology with glossary.
 Wolff reconstructs a total of 19 consonants, 4 vowels (*i, *u, *a, *e, where *e = /ə/), 4 diphthongs (*ay, *aw, *iw, *uy), and syllabic stress.

 The following table shows how Wolff's Proto-Austronesian phonemic system differs from Blust's system.

+Shibata's reconstruction

+In 2025, Kye Shibata made several changes to reconstructed Proto-Austronesian phonology based on careful examination of Formosan reflexes, resulting in a contrast between dental and retroflex phonemes.
+In addition to that, when compared to Blust's reconstruction, Shibata's avoided phonemes that aren't supported by Formosan evidence, namely *c, *D, *r, and *ñ.

 Historical overview of reconstructions for Proto-Austronesian

 According to Malcolm Ross, the following aspects of Blust's system are uncontroversial: the labials (p b m w); the velars k ŋ; y; R; the vowels; and the above four diphthongs.
 There is some disagreement about the postvelars (q ʔ h) and the velars g j, and about whether there are any more diphthongs; however, in these respects, Ross and Blust are in agreement.
 The major disagreement concerns the system of coronal consonants.
 The following discussion is based on Ross (1992).

 Otto Dempwolff's reconstruction of Proto-Malayo-Polynesian from the 1930s included: